ic-timon/ic-timon/README.md

 ## Hello, This is Timon

-I am the project leader of the iCampus, primarily responsible for overseeing the development of several projects involving the backend and Android platforms within the iCampus system.
-Additionally, I engage in research and development work commissioned by other clients, some of which cannot be disclosed.
+I used to be the project development leader for iCampus, and now I am the project development leader for （🎵）Dein Music.

 I am steadily progressing in becoming a full-stack developer and advancing alongside our team.